ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/accessing-studio.markdown

 ![Figure 1.
 Studio.
 First run.
 Creating database.](images/accessing-studio-first-run.png)

-Here you can create your first database by specifying its name, list of active bundles (optionally) or more advanced settings like [storage engine](../server/configuration/storage-engines) or various paths.
+Here you can create your first database by specifying its name, list of active bundles (optionally) or more advanced settings like [storage engine](../server/configuration/storage-engines), various paths or support for incremental backups.

 <hr />